The Science Behind Face Symmetry and Attractiveness

 Your Symmetry Score Explained

-When you take our facial symmetry test, you receive a percentage score:
+When you take our facial symmetry test, you get a percentage score.
+Here is a simple way to read where you land:

 - Below 70%: Noticeable asymmetry